-Meetings with the external auditor

-Ensure that the external auditor has a yearly meeting with the Board of Directors in full to inform about the work undertaken and developments in Cellnex's risk and accounting positions.

-Selection, appointment, re-election and replacement of the auditor

-Relations with the Board of Directors

-Raise to the Board of Directors, for submission to the General Shareholders' Meeting, proposals for the selection, appointment, re-election and replacement of the statutory auditors or audit firms, taking responsibility for the selection process, the conditions of engagement, the scope of professional mandate and, where appropriate, the revocation or non-renewal, all in accordance with the applicable regulations, as well as to regularly collect from the aforesaid information on the audit plan and the implementation thereof, and to maintain their independence in the exercise of their duties.

-· Inform the Board of Director

-Inform the Board of Directors in advance on all matters provided for by the Law, the Articles of Association and in the Regulations and, in particular, regarding the financial information that Cellnex must publish periodically, on the creation or acquisition of shares in special purpose entities or that are registered in countries or territories considered tax havens and on transactions with related parties.

-Independence and internal audit function

-Monitor the independence of the unit handling the internal audit function.

-Propose the selection, appointment and removal of the head of the internal audit service.

-Propose the service's budget.
+cellnex [®] 1 2 3 4 5 6 7 8 9 10 11 12 Detailing with the Deceder N.4.
+11 Relations with the Board of Directors • Meetings wi th the exter nal auditor - Ensure that the external auditor has a yearly meeting with the Board of Directors in full to inform about the work undertaken and developments in Cellnex's risk and accounting positions. • S Selection, ap ppointment, re-election n and replac ement of the e auditor select for th appro regula e to the Boa tion, appoint he selection opriate, the arly collect tain their inde tment, re-el process, f revocation from the a ection and the conditi or non-rer aforesaid in l replacement ions of eng newal, all in nformation of nt of the stat agement, th accordance on the audi utory audit ne scope e with the tors or audi of professi applicable t firms, takir onal manda regulations ig responsi ate and, w s, as well a bility here as to • 1 nform the Bo oard of Dire ectors in the publis Inform the Board of Directors in advance on all matters provided for by the Law, the Articles of Association and in the Board of Directors' Regulations and, in particular, regarding the financial information that Cellnex must publish periodically, on the creation or acquisition of shares in special purpose entities or that are registered in countries or territories considered tax havens and on transactions with related parties.
+Internal control, risk • I ndependen ce and inte ernal audit function management and internal audit Monit Monitor the independence of the unit handling the internal audit function.
+Propo Propose the selection, appointment and removal of the head of the internal audit service.
+Propo Propose the service's budget.
 Approve or make a proposal for approval to the Board of Directors of the priorities and annual work program of the internal audit unit, ensuring that it focuses primarily on the main risks the company is exposed to.

-Receive regular information on its activities.

-Verify that senior management are acting upon the conclusions and recommendations of its reports.

-Financial reporting process

-Internal control, risk management and internal audit

-Monitor and evaluate the process of preparation and presentation of financial and non-financial information, as well as the control and management systems of financial and non-financial risks related to Cellnex and, where appropriate, the group, including operational, technological, legal, social, environmental, political and reputational or related to corruption, reviewing compliance with regulatory requirements, the adequate delimitation of the consolidation perimeter and the correct application of accounting criteria.

-• Effectiveness of the internal audit

-Monitor the effectiveness of the Company's internal control, the internal audit, and the risk management systems, as well as discussing with the statutory auditors any significant weaknesses of the internal control system detected during the audit, without compromising their independence.
-For these purposes, and where appropriate, they may submit recommendations or proposals to the management body and the corresponding deadline for their monitoring.

-• Mechanism for reporting irregularities

-Establish and supervise a mechanism that allows employees and other persons related to Cellnex, such as directors, shareholders, suppliers, contractors or subcontractors to report, confidentially, irregularities of potential significance related to the Company, including especially financial and accounting irregularities, as well as those which may involve criminal responsibility for the Company.
+Recei ive regular i nformation on its activ vities.
+Verify Verify that senior management are acting upon the conclusions and recommendations of its reports. • E -inancial rep porting pro Cess Monitor and evaluate the process of preparation and presentation of financial and non-financial information, as well as the control and management systems of financial and non-financial risks related to Cellnex and, where appropriate, the group, including operational, technological, legal, social, environmental, political and reputational or related to corruption, reviewing compliance with regulatory requirements, the adequate delimitation of the consolidation perimeter and the correct application of accounting criteria. and, and • E Effectivenes s of the inte ernal audit Monitor the effectiveness of the Company's internal control, the internal audit, ar systems, as well as discussing with the statutory auditors any significant weakness system detected during the audit, without compromising their independence.
+F where appropriate, they may submit recommendations or proposals to the mar corresponding deadline for their monitoring. sses of the internal control For these purposes, and Mechanism for reporting irregularities Establish and supervise a mechanism that allows employees and other persons related to Cellnex, such as directors, shareholders, suppliers, contractors or subcontractors to report, confidentially, irregularities of potential significance related to the Company, including especially financial and accounting irregularities, as well as those which may involve criminal responsibility for the Company. es of

-The most significant actions taken by the ARMC in 2023 are set out below:
+The most significant actions taken by the ARMC in 2024 are set out below: